 Preliminary Discussion and Results

-In January 2018, [7] illustrated the investigative potential of performing connectomics style analysis and demonstrated the feasibility of creating novel pipelines that use current technologies to perform regionally focused clinical connectivity studies.
+In January 2018, research upon which this thesis is based [7] illustrated the investigative potential of performing connectomics style analysis and demonstrated the feasibility of creating novel pipelines that use current technologies to perform regionally focused clinical connectivity studies targeting the insula’s relationship with the rest of the brain.
 This research encouraged future functionality whereby clinical analysis of other major neural fiber tracts throughout the brain could become possible.
-This capability when executed at scale would enable analysis across hundreds or thousands of patient samples as we seek to understand correlations and patterns among ROIs in the entire connectome.
+This capability, when executed at scale would enable analysis across hundreds or thousands of patient samples as we seek to understand correlations and patterns among ROIs in the entire connectome.
 This will provide a mechanism to discover insights, make predictions, and ultimately may create new diagnostic and disease characterization technologies for patients with autism, attention deficit hyperactivity disorder, cerebral palsy and more.

 Implementation